 Neither this document nor any copy of it may be taken or transmitted into the United States of America, its territories or possessions, or distributed, directly or indirectly, in the United States of America, its territories or possessions, or to any US person (as defined in Rule 902 of Regulation S under the US Securities Act of 1933 (the "Securities Act")).
 This document does not constitute an offer to sell or the solicitation of an offer to buy the securities discussed herein.
 Neither this document nor any copy of it may be taken or transmitted into Australia, Canada or Japan or to Canadian persons or to any securities analyst or other person in any of those jurisdictions.
 Any failure to comply with these restrictions may constitute a violation of United States, Australian, Canadian or Japanese securities law.
 The distribution of this document in other jurisdictions may be restricted by law and persons into whose possession this document comes should inform themselves about, and observe, any such restrictions.
-The securities referred to herein have not been and will not be registered under the applicable securities laws of Canada, Australia or Japan and, subject to certain exceptions, may not be offered or sold within Canada, Australia or Japan or to any national, resident or citizen of Canada, Australia or Japan.
-The securities mentioned herein have not been, and will not be, registered under the Securities Act, and may not be offered or sold in the United States, or to, or for the account or benefit of, US persons (as such term is defined in Regulation S under the Securities Act) unless they are registered under the Securities Act or pursuant to an exemption from registration.
-No public offer of the Shares is being the benefits of that Act.
+The securities referred to replicable securities laws of Canada, Australia or Japan and, subject to certain exceptions, may not be offered or sold within Canada, Australia or Japan or to any national, resident or citizen of Canada, Australia or Japan.
+The securities may not been, and will not be, registered under the Securities Act, and may not be offered or sold in the United States, or to, or for the account or benefit of, US persons (as such term is defined in Regulation S under the Securities Act) unless they are registered under the Securities Act or pursuant to an exemption from registration.
+No public offer of the Shares is being made in the United States.
+In addition, the Company has not been and will not be registered under the US Investment Company Act of 1940 and investors will not be entitled to the benefits of that Act.